ilg-physics-ucsb/physics6-manual/6AL/ForceMotionAndEnergyTransformation/ForcesMotionAndEnergyTransformation.md

 :::

 2. Now, with the data from your table, make a plot of force versus acceleration.
+The plot should look linear.
+FInd an plot the line of best fit.

 :::Question
-a) Does this plot look linear?

-b) How does force depend on acceleration?
-Determine the slope for the graph and compare it to the mass.
+What is the slope of the line of best fit?
+Compare the slope to the mass of the glider.
 :::

 :::Question
-Using your answers from Questions 4b) and 7b) write an equation that relates force to both mass $$m$$ and acceleration $$a$$.
+Using your answers from Questions 3 and 4 write an equation that relates force to both mass $$m$$ and acceleration $$a$$.
 Clearly explain how you arrived at this equation.
 :::